 Sankranti generally means the first day of the month.
-Thus, the first day of Nepalese month Magh is celebrated as Maghe Sankranti.
-Yet, the distinguished community of Nepal celebrates this day under different names and conduct different activities.
+Thus, the first day of the Nepalese month Magh is celebrated as Maghe Sankranti.
+Yet, the distinguished community of Nepal celebrates this day under different names and conducts different activities.

 The day also indicates that warm days are coming, saying goodbyes to the gloomy dark winter days.

 Nepalese people including newars commemorate this festival formerly, with their family members.
 Newar people of Bhaktapur entitled this festival ghya chaku Sankranti because of the dish, that they prefer to eat, on the same day.
 They set a Newari plate with ghya (butter), chaku( molasses), sweet potatoes, and cassava (Tarul).

 There is one legend related to Bhaktapur and Maghe Sankranti which goes like this.